oliverstockdale/starter-academic/content/project/entropic-uncertainty-relations/index.md

 * Use entropic uncertainty relations to understand the evolution of entanglement out of the Gaussian regime
 * Investigate the behaviour of entanglement in a system where multiple spatial modes of the condensater are excited

-An infographic for the first point (aimed at a general audience) can be found here.
+An infographic for the first point (aimed at a general audience) can be found [here](files/entanglement.pdf)